natemarks/cookiecutter-pypackage/CONTRIBUTING.rst

 ::

-7. Before raising a pull request you should also run tox.
+7. Before raising a pull request you should also run nox.
 This will run the tests across different versions of Python:

    .. code-block:: bash

-        $ tox
+        $ nox

-   If you are missing flake8, pytest and/or tox, just `pip install` them into your virtualenv.
+   If you are missing flake8, pytest and/or nox, just `pip install` them into your virtualenv.

 ::